meshramvibhor/meshramvibhor/README.md

 - 👋 Hi, I’m @meshramvibhor
-- 👀 I’m interested in coding, gaming..
+- 👀 I’m interested in coding...
 - 🌱 I’m currently learning Bsc computer science
 - 💞️ I’m looking to collaborate on some real life projects.. for changing world
-- 📫 How to reach me ...
+- 📫 How to reach me- meshramvibhor@gmail.com

 <!---
 meshramvibhor/meshramvibhor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.